dasarpai/old.dasarpai.github.io/_dsblog/2024-08-12-Programming-Resources.md

 *   [Algorithm Interview Questions](https://www.interviewbit.com/algorithm-interview-questions/)

 ### Some resources for JavaScript Interviews
-Sure!
-Here’s the list converted into Markdown link format:

 * [10 JavaScript concepts you need to know for interviews](https://dev.to/arnavaggarwal/10-javascript-concepts-you-need-to-know-for-interviews?utm_source=hashnode.com)
 * [Curated collection of useful JavaScript snippets that you can understand in 30 seconds or less](https://github.com/Chalarangelo/30-seconds-of-code)
 * [123 Essential JavaScript Interview Questions](https://github.com/ganqqwerty/123-Essential-JavaScript-Interview-Questions)